bitst0rm-pub/Formatter/README.md

 # 🧜‍♀️ Formatter

-Formatter is a simple config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.
+Formatter is a simple config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.<br />
+In _theory_, it can also be used as a platform to convert any form of text, beyond beautifying and minifying.

 **Key features:**